happypeter/edocs/soho.md

     - https://youtu.be/crjZBwbtlXQ?t=918
   - TODO: waiting for my pipes
   - speaker https://youtu.be/crjZBwbtlXQ?t=922
+- socks storage
+  - build a box for socks, and put it aside the shoe boxes.
+  - MAYBE, it is a good idea just use a shoe box for socks, if you want to put it together with shoes
 - socks hanger
   - same logic for socks as for clothes, when they gets dry, I can leave socks attached to the hanger, and put everything together in the socks storage box
   - MUST HAVES